Apeel Sciences founder and CEO James Rogers was more concerned with paint than produce when he first came up with the idea for the company.

 To create that barrier for produce, Apeel basically takes parts of plants left behind on farms (e.g., tomato rinds, seeds and pulps) and extracts particular lipids from them.
 Those lipids are then combined in specific ratios, which vary depending on the produce, to create the ideal protective barrier for each fruit and vegetable.

-From there, the company sends that specialized Edipeel to farmers and suppliers in the form a lightweight powder, which they combine with water and apply to the produce.
-“Once applied, Edipeel leaves behind an imperceptible amount of edible plant material on the surface of the fruit that naturally slows down water loss and oxidation—the factors that cause fresh food to spoil,” says Michelle Linn, Head of Marketing for Apeel.
+From there, the company sends its specialized Apeel to farmers and suppliers in the form a lightweight powder, which they combine with water and apply to the produce.
+“Once applied, [Apeel] leaves behind an imperceptible amount of edible plant material on the surface of the fruit that naturally slows down water loss and oxidation—the factors that cause fresh food to spoil,” says Michelle Masek, Head of Marketing for Apeel.

 Whether the company does end up serving the global supply of avocados isn’t clear.
 By some accounts, the produce industry didn’t exactly welcome Apeel with open arms.
 That said, few industries have a uniformly positive reaction when a new player comes in with a “disruptive” idea.
 And with $40 million in funding so far, plus support from the Gates foundation, Apeel may very well have a real shot at replacing that wax that covers the produce at your local grocer.